 For example, look at Simone Biles’ new engagement ring.
 It’s a stunning pavé ring setting (probably three-sided) with a gorgeous oval cut in the center.
 Or this halo ring with a beautiful pavé detail Wolfgang Van Halen got for his longtime girlfriend.

 There are several different types of pavé settings used for engagement rings today, including the French pavé, petite pavé and several others.
 Below, we’ve listed the most common pavé setting types, as well as their unique design features:

 Micro pavé settings use incredible small diamonds with a carat weight of less than 0.01ct per stone.
 A typical micro pavé setting may contain more than 100 of these diamonds set close to one another to create the appearance of a continuous band of diamonds.

-For example, this trio micro pavé engagement ring from James Allen features 128 diamonds with a total carat weight of 0.78ctw, meaning each diamond an average carat weight of barely 0.006ct.
+For example, a trio micro pavé engagement ring features about 128 diamonds with a total carat weight of 0.78ctw, meaning each diamond an average carat weight of barely 0.006ct.

 Because micro pavé settings contain so many diamonds, they often have a beautiful sparkle that continues along the shank of the ring.
 Our full guide to micro pavé rings goes into more detail about what you should know if you’re considering this type of pavé setting.

 French pavé settings differ from classic pavé settings in that each diamond is set inside a tiny v-shaped space cut into the ring.
 This cut makes the sides of each diamond more visible, with less visible metal and the appearance of a line of continuous diamonds.

 For example, a French pavé diamond engagement ring from Blue Nile uses 1/4ctw of pavé set diamonds.
 If you view the ring from the side, you can see the v-shaped cuts made into the ring to accommodate the pavé-set diamonds.